From MozillaZine Knowledge Base

 Setting a master password

 Make sure that you are able to remember or otherwise retrieve the master password you choose.
 For security reasons, you will need to supply your current master password before you can change or remove it.

 If you have lost or forgotten your master password or you want to disable the feature, you can reset the master password.
 Resetting the master password will remove all stored password information.
 Upon resetting, you will lose all the stored information in the Password Manager, as this is a built-in security feature to prevent people from simply resetting your Master Password to gain access to your passwords.

 Asked for a master password despite never setting one

 Sometimes when you install Firefox and import passwords from a Mozilla Suite or SeaMonkey profile that causes Firefox to think you set a master password even though you never created one. .
 If this happens, reset the master password as explained above.

-If that doesn't work exit Firefox and delete the encryption keys (key3.db), the saved names and passwords (signons.sqlite and any possible leftover files signons#.txt from previous Firefox versions) in your profile.
+If that doesn't work exit Firefox and delete the encryption keys (key3.db), the saved names and passwords (logins.json and any signons*.* files that might have been created by previous Firefox versions) in your profile.
 If that doesn't work see Password_Manager#Troubleshooting.